PhilT/machines/README.markdown

 Note on Patches/Pull Requests
 ---------------------------------------

-This project uses *autotest* for continuous testing Install libnotify-bin on linux to get growl notifications when using *autotest*
+This project uses *watchr* for continuous testing.
+It's fast and very configurable.
+The script approximates autotest behaviour.
+    watchr .watchr

 * Fork the project.
 * Test drive your feature addition or bug fix
 * Commit, do not mess with rakefile, version, or history.
 * Send me a pull request.
-Bonus points for topic branches.
+Please use topic branches.

 Copyright
 ---------------------------------------